dsouza-rohan/drush_maker/readme.md

-drush_maker.py ---help article
+drush_maker.py -- help article

  Run as below:

- use current directory
+ if make file is in current directory

  `python drush_maker.py`